K. M. Cherian (doctor): Awards and honours

-Business Ventures
+Business ventures

+Cherian was the Founding Vice President and Director of Madras Medical Mission (MMM), Founding Chairman of Pondicherry Institute of Medical Sciences (PIMS).
+He was the Founder Chairman of Frontier Lifeline Hospital and Frontier Mediville, the first Medical SEZ and Medical Science Park in India.
+His Charitable Trust has built the St.Gregorios Cardio Vascular Centre, at Parumala, in Kerala and his Educational Trust runs the International CBSE School named “The Study – L’ecole Internationale” in Puducherry.

+Dr. K. M. Cherian Institute of Medical Sciences

-He and several other investors set up a hospital in Chengannur, Kerala.
+Cherian and several other investors set up a hospital in Chengannur, Kerala.
 It was inaugurated in March 2021.
 It sits on a 5-acre plot.
-The name of the hospital is Dr KM Cherian institute of medical sciences.
+The name of the hospital is Dr. K. M. Cherian institute of medical sciences.

 Biography

-A biography about Cherian titled Hand of God was released in 2015.
+A biography about Cherian titled Hand of God was released in 2015 and was written by Priya M. Menon.